AdobeDocs/id-service.en/help/release-notes/notes-2016.md

 **Fixes and Improvements**

 Added `disableThirdPartyCalls` as an optional, Boolean flag you can set in the `Visitor.getInstance` function.
-When `disableThirdPartyCalls= true`, the ID service will not make calls to other domains.
+When `disableThirdPartyCalls= true`, the Visitor ID Service will not make calls to other domains.
 By default, `disableThirdPartyCalls= false`.
 See [disableThirdPartyCalls](../library/function-vars/disablethirdpartycalls.md#reference-fba90b095e9746daad46e3abb790d18b).

 ## Version 1.7.0 {#section-f7d59104de6644fca3691480383d4644}